 When you give your thumbprint you join Esperance in fighting one of the most difficult problems we face in the world today— violence against women caught in conflict.
 One Million Thumbprints began with one thumbprint, and will end with millions.
 Bur your thumbprint is not just a message of solidarity.
 Each time we reach a milestone of thumbprints collected—1,000, 5,000, 10,000 and more— your mark will advocate for tangible change by the international community.

 When you give a gift you invest in a movement of peacemakers bringing tangible solutions.
-Our implementing partner, World Relief, leads grassroots programs in three of the most dangerous nations to be a woman: Congo, South Sudan, and Iraq/Syria.
+Our partners lead grassroots programs in three of the most dangerous nations to be a woman: Congo, South Sudan, and Iraq/Syria.
 Your gift will bring change now even as we advocate for more.

 Violence against women is violence against us.
 Join the movement now.